-Identifying a need for licensed and professional mold assessment throughout central Florida lead to a growth in company expertise and added goals of providing reliable, licensed mold assessments for our customers throughout the state of Florida
+We identified a need for licensed and professional mold assessment throughout central Florida.
+This lead to a growth in company expertise and added goals of providing reliable, licensed mold assessments for our customers throughout the state of Florida.

-The growth of our company resulted in establishing field offices and adding staff to cover the entire state of Florida and branching into forensic engineering, as well as professional training/accreditation and industry advocacy by creating NETI.
+The growth of our company resulted in establishing field offices and adding staff to cover the entire state of Florida.
+This also started branching into forensic engineering, as well as professional training/accreditation and industry advocacy by creating NETI.

 Indoor environmental professionals

-A remediator’s relationship with an IEP (Indoor Environmental Professional) can sometimes be quite complex depending on why, when and by whom the IEP was hired.
+A remediator’s relationship with an IEP (Indoor Environmental Professional) can sometimes be quite complex.
+This depends on why, when and by whom the IEP was hired.
 If there are complexities, complications or conflicts, a remediator may need to request additional input or guidance from an IEP.
 (See Chapter 9, Limitations, Complexities, Complications and Conflicts).
 You can find more information on the relationship between IEP’s and companies like AQA.